 Authenticated affirmation of Freedom to Marry and passport certification should be translated.

 All translation of documents from the embassies should be legalized at the Ministry of Foreign Affairs.

 There are various steps which will differ from embassies depending on which country you are from.
-Whether having an embassy or consulate here or without, there will be guidelines on how to proceed.
+Whether having an Embassy or Consulate here or without, there will be guidelines on how to proceed.
 It is required for foreigners to contact their embassies prior coming to make sure that you have all necessary documents needed once you are in Thailand.

-Please be mindful that in order for a Thailand marriage registration, both parties must be present.
+Finally, please be mindful that in order for a Thailand marriage registration, both parties must be present.
 And cannot do it any other way.